-Expert Senior Living Advisors from A Place for Mom can help direct you to Independent Living communities.
+Expert Senior Living Advisors from A Place for Mom can help direct you to nursing homes.
 Together, we will find the perfect fit for your loved one, and we will provide direction and support as needed.
-We partner with 3 Independent Living communities in Mountain Home and the surrounding area, so there are many options to choose from.
+With 3 senior care options in Mountain Home and the surrounding area, there are many options to choose from.
 A Place for Mom is the largest senior living referral service in North America, and we can help you make a good choice at no cost to you.

 715 W 6th St, Mountain Home, AR 72653